Don’t miss out on news and updates about the Taber Pheasant Festival. Subscribe to our newsletter today!

 No. AHEIA instructors provide firearms training at the Novice Shoot.
 You do however need your Alberta Hunter Education Training Course completed and all of your appropriate licencing.

-Do I need to bring a shotgun?/Can I bring my own shotgun to the Novice Shoot?
+Do I need to bring a shotgun and ammunition?/Can I bring my own shotgun to the Novice Shoot?

 If I register for the Novice Shoot, can I also enter the draw to hunt during the week?